Mother (Pink Floyd song): Cover versions

-One of the most prominent covers of this song was done by Pearl Jam on the show - Late Night with Jimmy Fallon.
-This performance marked the end of The Pink Floyd Week celebrated on the show as a tribute to Pink Floyd.
+On October 3, 2011, American rock band Pearl Jam performed "Mother" on Late Night with Jimmy Fallon, marking the end of the show's "Pink Floyd Week".

-For the 1990 The Wall – Live in Berlin concert, vocals by Sinéad O'Connor backed by Rick Danko & Levon Helm, accordion by Garth Hudson, acoustic instruments by The Hooters + Roger Waters and many others.
+The 1990 The Wall – Live in Berlin concert featured a version of the song with Sinéad O'Connor on vocals, with Rick Danko, Levon Helm, and Garth Hudson of the Band on guitar, drums, and accordion, respectively, and Waters and the Hooters providing acoustic backup.

-In 2003, A Fair Forgery of Pink Floyd, a tribute album of Pink Floyd covers was released; it included a version of "Mother" by Quetzal called by AllMusic a "heart-ripping country rendition", and featuring a cajón, an accordion, and a violin solo.
+In 2003, A Fair Forgery of Pink Floyd, a tribute album of Pink Floyd cover versions was released; it included a version of "Mother" by the Chicano rock band Quetzal, called by AllMusic a "heart-ripping country rendition", and featuring a cajón, an accordion, and a violin solo.

-Natalie Maines covered "Mother" for her 2013 album, also titled Mother.
-According to critic Ann Powers, Maines' "interpretation of Roger Waters's lyrics helps the original becomes something new — something bigger".
+American musician Natalie Maines covered "Mother" for her debut solo studio album, also titled Mother (2013).
+According to journalist Ann Powers, Maines' "interpretation of Roger Waters's lyrics helps the original becomes something new—something bigger".

 Amanda Palmer released her cover of the song, orchestrated by Jherek Bischoff, on November 15, 2017.
 The accompanying video was funded by her Patreon subscribers.
 She dedicated the song and music video to "the current administration".
 The single features a cello solo by Zoë Keating.
 The video was directed by Jordan Rathus.

-In the final episode of the FX cable TV series, Legion, "Mother" was sung by Dan Stevens (as David Haller) and Stephanie Corneliussen (as Gabrielle Xavier).
+In the final episode of the American superhero television series, Legion, "Mother" was sung by Dan Stevens (as David Haller) and Stephanie Corneliussen (as Gabrielle Xavier).